marafathussain/ML_book_easy/chapters/chapter1.md

 **Regularization**: Penalize complex models
 - L1 regularization (Lasso): Forces some features to have zero weight
 - L2 regularization (Ridge): Shrinks feature weights
-- Elastic net: Combination of L1 and L2
+- Elastic net: A combination of L1 and L2

 ### 1.5.4 Data Quality: Garbage In, Garbage Out